 Open Set Lacrosse Offense

-The final offensive formation we’ll look at in this post is the “open set” or wheel.
+The next offensive formation we’ll look at in this post is the “open set” – sometimes called the wheel or the cirlce offense.
 This set has:

 1 player up top.